Shooting Stars Sports Club (3SC)

 Arowolo told NAN on telephone that the untimely death of the reliable defender would create a vacuum in the club.

 The versatile defender was killed on Sunday in his hometown of Okaki, southern Bayelsa by a stray bullet allegedly fired by a member of the Joint Taskforce battling militants.

 Izu was on holiday from the just-concluded Nigeria Professional Football League (NPFL) in his hometown in the oil rich community before the ugly incident.

 Lamenting the loss of the energetic defender, Arowolo, said that his death came at a time the club needed him most.

 “He was a powerful defender whose contributions to the club are immeasurable.
-He has been with us for the past three years as and when he
+He has been with us for the past three years when he

 joined us from Bayelsa United.